Enalean/tuleap-documentation-en/languages/en/deploy.rst

-PHP 7.3                       End of support    Switch to PHP 7.4 Internet Explorer 11          End of support    End-users should switch to Firefox or Chrome RHEL 8                        Start of support  (Optionally switch to RHEL 8)
+PHP 7.3                       End of support    Switch to PHP 7.4 Internet Explorer 11          End of support    End-users should switch to Firefox or Chrome RHEL 8                        Start of support  (Optionally switch to RHEL 8) Gerrit versions < 3.1         End of support    Switch to Gerrit 3.1 or higher
 ============================= ================= =============================================

 ========= =============== =============================================